 A closer look at the Cricket World Cup

-England and Wales hosts the tournament for the first time in 20 years.
+The World Cup is back in England and Wales for the first time since 1999.

 The Cricket World Cup will provide one of the key moments of this summer’s sporting calendar.

-Here, Press Association Sport Cricket Correspondent Rory Dollard takes a closer look at the competition.
+Here, Press Association Sport takes a closer look at the competition.

 When and where will the tournament take place?